theonlydaleking/typescript-tute/readme.md

 const todo = response.data as Todo
 ```

 if you do that, then the code in the [[Catching erros]] section will throw 3 errors.

 The nice thing is, if you try and reference some part of an object that isn't there, typescript will tell you.

+### Interfaces - Why:
+It's like a contract that says "If your data has these properties, then you can have access to these methods.

 ### Interfaces vs Type Alias